wibotic/socketcand_translate/README.md

         - Address: 192.168.2.163
         - Netmask: 255.255.255.0
         - Gateway: 192.168.2.1
-    - Wifi is disabled.
+    - Wi-Fi is disabled.
-    - CAN bitrate is 500 kbits.
+    - CAN bitrate is 500 kbit/s.

 2. Use an ethernet cable to connect the ESP32 to your computer or a local network.